Antonin Personnaz: Art collector

-Personnaz was lover of art and a friend and patron of painters.
-In 1878, at age 23, Personnaz moved with the family to 4 rue Sainte-Cecile, Paris, where he was employed in his father's business 'Personnaz and Gardin' and later as a partner, an occupation he regarded as secondary to, and supporting, his interest in art.
+Personnaz was a lover of art and a friend and patron of painters.
+In 1878, at age 23, Personnaz moved with his family to 4 rue Sainte-Cécile, Paris, where he was employed in his father's business 'Personnaz and Gardin', later becoming a partner, an occupation he regarded as secondary to, and supporting, his interest in art.
 He had started collecting antique works, including those of Jaime Huguet and the Master of Palanquinos in 1875, and from 1879 concentrated on paintings and drawings.
 In 1880 his first Modern acquisition was an Ironers pastel which he purchased direct from its artist Edgar Degas, followed by paintings by Albert Lebourg and Jean-François Raffaelli.
 He befriended Camille Pissarro whom he met through Paul Gachet, who together introduced him to other Impressionists.

-Over 1892-1893 he visited the collectors Georges Murat, Eugène Murer, Paul Durand-Ruel, Paul Gallimard, Eugène Blot and Jean-Baptiste Faure, who were all buying Impressionist art, despite the prevailing taste for the 'style pompier' of the École des Beaux-Arts.
+During 1892-1893 he visited the collectors Georges Murat, Eugène Murer, Paul Durand-Ruel, Paul Gallimard, Eugène Blot and Jean-Baptiste Faure, who were all buying Impressionist art, despite the prevailing taste for the 'style pompier' of the École des Beaux-Arts.
 Like them he began to purchase works from his most innovative contemporaries, along with old masters like Franz Hals.
 In 1906 he acquired Le Pont d'Argenteuil by Claude Monet from Durand-Ruel for only 20 francs at time when the dealer was finding few buyers for impressionist works.

 Personnaz' father supported Léon Joseph Florentin Bonnat, in starting his painting career with training in Rome, where he and Personnaz stayed together, and who introduced him into artistic circles, Personnaz was from c.1902 behind the creation of the Musée Bonnat in Bayonne which he later directed and to which he added much of his own contemporary collection; paintings collected by Personnaz form the third floor of the Musee Bonnat collection Though they had different tastes in art, their friendship continued throughout Personnaz's life; Bonnat was a traditional and fashionable portraitist, and a fellow Prix de Rome student with Degas.